cassiocappellari/overview-ai-project/README.md

 # Features

-- Uploading a video in MP4 format
+- Access Video player area for uploading videos in MP4 format
-- Access all the frames extracted from the video
+- Access to all the frames extracted from the video
-- Access a Preview area that shows all prediction results and bounding boxes from the selected frame
+- Access Preview area that shows all prediction results and bounding boxes from the selected frames
-- Access a Results table showing the last 10 prediction results from the selected frame
+- Access Results table showing the last 10 prediction results from the selected frames
-- Access a Configuration area for model settings (IoU and Confidence level)
+- Access Configuration area for model settings (IoU and Confidence levels)

 # Diagrams